 Submitted by Laura of The Travelling Stomach

-Despite its diminutive size compared to neighboring Reims, the town of Epernay, located east of Paris, is the capital of the famous Champagne region.
+Despite its diminutive size compared to neighboring Reims, Epernay, located east of Paris, is the capital of the famous Champagne region.

-With direct trains from Gare de l’est station, this beautiful town is only an hour’s journey away, getting you to the heart of the wine region in no time at all.
+With direct trains from Gare de l’est station, this beautiful town is only an hour away, getting you to the wine region’s heart in no time.
 This is why it has made our list of great day trips from Paris by train!

-The center of town strikes you immediately as beautiful and affluent, defined by the magnificent 19th-century houses built with the wealth that the champagne trade brought in.
+The center of town immediately strikes you as beautiful and affluent, defined by the magnificent 19th-century houses built with the wealth of the champagne trade.

-Avenue de Champagne is the focal point for exploring glasses of this delicious wine, a leafy boulevard lined with some of the great and famous champagne houses of the region.
+Avenue de Champagne is the focal point for exploring glasses of this delicious wine, a leafy boulevard lined with some of the region’s great and famous champagne houses.

-Here, you can explore some of the 250km of cellars that lie beneath the surface, stocking bottles well into the millions!
+Here, you can explore some 250km of cellars beneath the surface, stocking bottles well into the millions!

-After a day of wine tasting, there is an excellent food scene in the town to satisfy your rumbling stomach.
-C. Comme, a famed wine bar in the town, offers (of course) more champagne tasting, but also a delicious selection of casual food, including cheese, charcuterie, and, naturally foie gras!
+After a day of wine tasting, the town has an excellent food scene to satisfy your rumbling stomach.
+C. Comme, a famed wine bar in the town, offers (of course) more champagne tasting and a delicious selection of casual food, including cheese, charcuterie, and, naturally, foie gras!

 Head back to Paris with a few bottles of champagne heavier after a lovely day exploring one of the most famous towns in the world.

-If you would prefer to take a guided trip to this region, you can find several options here.
+You can find several options here if you prefer to take a guided trip to this region.

 Submitted by Caitlin of The Country Jumper

-It amazes me how rarely people venture outside of Paris when they go for a visit to France because when you start to wander around Tours, just a two-hour train ride from Paris, you’ll be nothing short of impressed.
+It amazes me how rarely people venture outside of Paris when they visit France because when you start to wander around Tours, just a two-hour train ride from Paris, you’ll be nothing short of impressed.

-With a broad avenue running through the city, wide sidewalks abutting it on either side and a cathedral built for a king (or God), this is a European dream destination.
+This is a European dream destination with a broad avenue running through the city, wide sidewalks abutting it on either side and a cathedral built for a king (or God).

 Place Plumereau is one of the focal points of the city.
-It’s a perfect square filled with cafes and restaurants and lined by buildings that have not yet been infected with the likes of Hard Rock Café.
+It’s a perfect square filled with cafes and restaurants and lined by buildings that have not yet been infected with Hard Rock Café.